jr0w3/GLPI_install_script/README.md

 # GLPI_install_script

 ## About this script

 This script was written in order to quickly install the latest version of GLPI (currently 10.0.05).

-The script will install, Apache, MariaDB, retrieve from the [GLPI repo](https://github.com/glpi-project/glpi) the l>
+The script will install, Apache, MariaDB, PHP and dependencies, the latest version from the [Official GLPI repo](https://github.com/glpi-project/glpi) and configure the database for you.
-All you have to do is connect to GLPI.
+Once the script is executed, the only thing you have to do will be to connect to GLPI.

 ## Compatibility
 Since this script uses apt, it currently only works on debian-based distributions.